sergiozygmunt/sergiozygmunt.com/demo/projects.md

 ## Community Technology Program

-I designed and ran a free community program which provides local community members with a number of technology resources via in-person sessions and online training.
+I designed and ran a free community program to provide local community members with a number of technology resources via in-person sessions and online training.
+I then created a system of succession for other personnel to continue this project when I had to move to continue my educational and professional career.

 ## AssetAware (2015)